Parin30/AI-ML-Projects/README.md

 **DATA DESCRIPTION:** The dataset is relevant for understanding customer churn behavior and predicting customer churn.
 Analyzing customer churn is important for businesses to identify factors that contribute to customer attrition and develop strategies to retain customers.

+**PROJECT OBJECTIVE**: The objective, as a data scientist hired by the telecom company, is to build a model that will help to identify the potential customers who have a higher probability to churn.
+This will help the company to understand the pain points and patterns of customer churn and will increase the focus on strategising customer retention.

+**Technologies & Tools Used:**
+- Python
+- pandas
+- numpy
+- matplotlib
+- seaborn
+- Jupyter Notebook
+- scikit-learn
+- Hyperparameter-tuning
+- Grid search
+- RandomForestClassifier
+- AdaBoostClassifier
+- GradientBoostingClassifier
+- DecisionTreeClassifier

 ## Contact